siddharth251189/components-databinding/README.md

 To emulate Shadow DOM and encapsulate styles, Angular provides there types of ViewEncapsulation.
 They are as follows:

-Emulated : No Shadow DOM,Style encapsulation,value:0
+Emulated : No Shadow DOM, Style encapsulation,value:0
-Native: Shadow DOM,Style encapsulation,value:1
+Native: Shadow DOM, Style encapsulation,value:1
-None : No Shadow DOM,No Style encapsulation,value:2
+None : No Shadow DOM, No Style encapsulation,value:2

 #### serverelement.component.ts